 2. EGO Power+ LM2142SP Electric Lawn Mower

 When it comes to electric lawn mowers for steep hills, slopes, and banks, the EGO Power+ LM2142SP is mower to beat.
 It is by far the most versatile electric mowers that have all the features you require for all your mowing needs.
-The LM2142 a battery-powered self-propelled lawn mower that packs the power of a gas-powered lawn mower but without the noise and pollution.
+The LM2142 a battery-powered self-propelled lawn mower that packs the power of a gas-powered lawn mower but without noise and pollution.

 The EGO Power+ has a well-thought-out design that comes with two batteries that are both removable.
 The mower can run on one battery or two batteries if you need a longer run time.
 While you run the mower on one of the batteries, the other one can be charged so you never have to worry about running out of juice.